Spring Mix Salad

 - Whisk together the olive oil, lime juice, and red wine vinegar to make the dressing.
 Crumble the Feta cheese.

-- Spin lettuce dry if you were crisping it, then put the lettuce in a bowl, toss with the dressing, add the pine nuts and Feta, season with a little salt and fresh-ground black pepper and toss again, then devour!
+- Put the lettuce in a bowl, toss with the dressing, add the pine nuts and Feta, season with a little salt and fresh-ground black pepper and toss again, then devour!

 More Leafy Green Salads You Might Like: